Enriched model categories and presheaf categories: Changing the categories and , keeping fixed

 \begin{cor}\mylabel{CutesyTwee} If $\{M_d\}$ and $\{N_d\}$ are two sets of bifibrant objects of $\sM$ such that $M_d$ is weakly equivalent to $N_d$ for each $d$, then the full $\sV$-subcategories of $\sM$ with object sets $\{M_d\}$ and $\{N_d\}$ are quasi-equivalent. \end{cor}

+Unlike \myref{QuasiEquiv}, these results do not assume that $\mathbf{I}$ is cofibrant.
+In our applications in the sequel \cite{GM2}, we can apply \myref{QuasiEquiv} to convert the resulting quasi-equivalences to weak equivalences to which \myref{flesh} can be applied to obtain $\sM$-weak equivalences between functor categories.
+We indicate how this works and why we have no need for \myref{slippery} to make such applications rigorous.

-\begin{rem}\mylabel{subtle} While \myref{QuasiEquiv} requires $\mathbf{I}$ to be cofibrant, that result is independent of anything relating the given $\sD$ and $\sE$ to any enriched model categories $\sM$.
-In stable homotopy theory, we encounter model categories $\sV$ and $\sV_{pos}$ with the same underlying symmetric monoidal category and the same weak equivalences such that the identity functor $\sV_{pos}\rtarr \sV$ is a left Quillen equivalence.
-The unit object $\mathbf{I}$ is cofibrant in $\sV$ but not in $\sV_{pos}$.
-We sometimes encounter interesting $\sV$-enriched categories $\sM$ that are $\sV_{pos}$-model categories but that are {\em not} $\sV$-model categories.
-Since the weak equivalences in $\sV$ and $\sV_{pos}$ are the same, we can apply \myref{CutesyToo} and \myref{CutesyTwee} with $\sV$ replaced by $\sV_{pos}$ to obtain quasi-equivalences to which \myref{QuasiEquiv} applies.
-Then \myref{flesh} applies to give Quillen equivalences between corresponding categories of presheaves. \end{rem}
+\begin{rem}\mylabel{subtle} In stable homotopy theory, we encounter model categories $\sV$ and $\sV_+$ with the same underlying symmetric monoidal category and the same weak equivalences such that the identity functor $\sV_+\rtarr \sV$ is a left Quillen equivalence.
+The unit object $\mathbf{I}$ is cofibrant in $\sV$ but not in $\sV_+$.
+We also encounter interesting $\sV$-enriched categories $\sM$ that are $\sV_+$-model categories but {\em not} $\sV$-model categories.
+Since the weak equivalences in $\sV$ and $\sV_+$ are the same, we can apply \myref{CutesyToo} to $\sV_+$-model categories to obtain quasi-equivalences.
+These quasi-equivalences can then be fed into Propositions \ref{flesh} and \ref{QuasiEquiv}, using the model category $\sV$ with cofibrant unit. \myref{Muro} (see also \myref{Vpos}) gives an intermediate model structure $\tilde{\sV}_+$ to which \myref{slippery} applies, but the logic of our applications has no need for it. \end{rem}